-In general, there are no specific restrictions under the GDPR or the Bill on the disclosure of PII other than the restrictions resulting from the general data protection principles (such as lawfulness, notice and purpose limitation).
+In general, there are no specific restrictions under the GDPR or the Data Protection Act on the disclosure of PII other than the restrictions resulting from the general data protection principles (such as lawfulness, notice and purpose limitation).

-34 Cross-border transfer
+Cross-border transfer

-Is the transfer of PII outside the jurisdiction restricted?
+34 | Is the transfer of PII outside the jurisdiction restricted?

-PII can be transferred freely to other countries within the EEA, as well as to countries recognised by the European Commission as providing an 'adequate level of data protection' (see http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index\en.htm for a list of countries deemed to be providing an adequate level of data protection).
+PII can be transferred freely to other countries within the European Economic Area (EEA), as well as to countries recognised by the European Commission as providing an 'adequate level of data protection'.
+A list of countries deemed to be providing an adequate level of data protection is available on the European Commission's website.